 Every year, tens of thousands of people from more than 30 countries come to Canada to live and work under the IEC program.
 Hong Kong is one of the countries that has a Working Holiday agreement with Canada, allowing Hong Kong passport holders to work for any employer in Canada and to switch jobs and location after arrival.
 However, a range of qualifying criteria does exist.
 For instance, you must be between 18 and 30 years old to apply, and there is a limited quota system in place.

 The IEC program is a great way to explore this amazing country.
 It’s also a chance to embark on a successful career in Canada, with opportunities to stay beyond your initial work permit.
-The 2020 IEC season is expected to open in the coming weeks.
-When it does, we recommend that you act fast to avoid disappointment.
-You can keep updated on the latest IEC news for Hong Kong by registering a Moving2Canada and signing up for our newsletter here.

 In general, students from Hong Kong fare well in Canada thanks to their typically advanced education levels.
 If you want to learn more about what studying in Canada is really like, our study section has those insights.
 In addition, sign up for our International Student Roadmap, a free email-education service that covers everything you need to prepare to study in Canada through daily lessons over the course of one week.